sweattep/modern_quotes/README.md

 >To prove that you are poor, get it in writing.
 To prove that you are rich, get a rich lawyer.

+>There is no such thing ever known among them as cripples.

+>They never suffer any of their own nation to want, but support the old, the blind, and lame, equally with the other

 >Besides learning propositional logic, I could've skipped college and went straight to building a better 21 blackjack

 >I grew the company size too quickly.
 I apologize for that